A Part-Timer's Dilemma: Manscaping?

 One of the social groups in which I participate is a small theater group, perhaps 10 or 20 people, depending on how strictly one draws the line, who are season ticket holders at a theater/playhouse in a city within easy driving distance of my home.
 The “regulars” in this group often socialize together after theater performances and are fairly good friends, having been doing this for at least several years.
 Sometimes I attend a play in femme mode; sometimes I attend in homme mode.
 The other members of the group accept me in either a femme or a homme presentation.
 They aren’t freaked out by unconventional attire of that or practically any other kind.
 Theater groups tend to be relatively open-minded about clothing choices and appearance.

-Renáta says that she is a nudist.
-She
+32-year-old woman, says that she is a nudist.
+She sometimes

-reasons, she wants her body to be hairless and smooth.
-Every one
+For partly that reason, she wants her body to be hairless and

-or two months, Renáta goes to Brazilian Wax by Andreia
+smooth.
+Every month or two, Renáta goes to Brazilian Wax by Andreia

 On a recent Saturday afternoon, about a ½ dozen of us attended a scheduled play, which was a rare afternoon performance, beginning at about 1:30 p.m. and finishing at about 3:00 p.m.
 After it had finished, because the day was still young, we went to the theater lounge, found a table with enough chairs for the six of us, and ordered beverages of our choice (wine, Coke, or whatever).
 When most of us were near finishing our beverages, one of the group’s members, Renáta Dvořák, who sometimes is an actress in plays at this theater, volunteered to have us come over to her home for Margaritas and to continue our conversations.
 She has a beautiful home — I’d been there twice before — and her offer was an appealing one.
 All five of the others took her up on it.
 We followed her in our respective cars to her home, which was four or five miles away.